 Coaxed out of retirement in 1975 by his long-time employer and friend, Roger Penske, he joined his fellow American on the Formula One circuit.
-They had raced earlier in Formula One, Donohue finished third in the 1971 Canadian Grand Prix, but this was a new car, part of a stronger effort or so it seemed but while practicing for Austrian GP, a tire thought to have deflated, pitched his car into the catch fencing and over barrier, killing a marshal, injuring another.
-His helmet struck one of the fence post and he was momentarily knocked unconscious but otherwise apparently unharmed, he continued to complain of headaches and later lapsed into unconsciousness, dying two days later in a Graz hospital, despite undergoing emergency brain surgery.|
+They had raced earlier in Formula One, Donohue finished third in the 1971 Canadian Grand Prix, but this was a new car built at Penske's British base in Poole, part of a stronger effort or so it seemed but while practicing for Austrian GP, a tire thought to have deflated, pitched his car into the catch fencing and vaulting over the barrier, killing a marshal and injuring another.

 Donohue's helmet struck one of the fence post and he was momentarily knocked unconscious but otherwise apparently unharmed, he continued to complain of headaches and later lapsed into unconsciousness, dying two days later in a Graz hospital, despite undergoing emergency brain surgery.
 One year later Penske would win in Austria but at a different circuit in a car driven by John Watson.
 Penske was the last American entrant to win a Formula 1 race.